A bed bug infestation is anyone’s nightmare

 Bed bugs are fairly small at about 4 to 5 millimeters in length; their size and shape can be compared to an apple seed.
 They don’t have any wings, but they still spread quickly.
 Bed bugs are reddish brown and flat, but they may be more on the red side after a blood meal.

 Where Do Bed Bugs Like to Collect?

 These little bugs generally like cracks and tight spaces.
 Some of their favorite spots are in the crevices of furniture, sheets, and mattress seams.
 They may also collect behind electrical outlet plates, hung picture frames, and baseboards.
-They can easily spread through clothing and luggage, and they can also find their way into your home through used furniture and other objects.
+They can easily be spread from place to place through clothing and luggage, and they can also find their way into your home through used furniture and other objects.

 How Do You Know You’ve Been Bitten By a Bed Bug?

 Bed bugs are essentially night owls, so they often search for food in the middle of the night.
 They primarily feed on blood, and when other food sources are unavailable, they go for humans.
 They like easy targets such as exposed skin, including the arms, legs, neck, and face.

 Often, bed bug bites are clustered together.
 They can also be in something of a zigzag arrangement across your skin.
 Bed bug bites are usually a little raised and flat, and they can become red and inflamed.
 Itchiness and inflammation may not always come right away; your body may not react to the bite until a couple days later.

 The size of bed bug bites can vary, depending on how sensitive your body is to the anti-coagulant in the bed bugs’ saliva.
 Bite size can also fluctuate depending on how often you’ve been bitten by bed bugs.